chef/chef-web-docs/includes_delivery/includes_delivery_troubleshoot_repo.rst

 Broken Build - Push to GitHub Fails
 =====================================================
-If a pull request is merged on a public repo that is also being hosted by Chef Delivery, the synchronization between the two repos may be broken.
+If a pull request is merged on a public repo that is also being hosted by Chef Automate, the synchronization between the two repos may be broken.

 Symptoms
 -----------------------------------------------------